Information for attendees

 Here’s an outline of everything on the page to help keep you informed before and during the event.

-Per our schedule, we have three types of sessions: workshops, general lectures/panels, and lightning talks.
-We provide lunch, snacks, and enough breaks, so you have time to use the restroom, stretch your legs, talk to other attendees, and chat with our amazing sponsors.
+Per the event schedule, we have three types of sessions: workshops, general lectures/panels, and lightning talks.
+We provide lunch, snacks, and enough breaks so you have time to use the restroom, stretch your legs, talk to other attendees, and chat with our amazing sponsors.
+We have social events in the evenings to allow you to network and relax with other attendees.

 Talk with other attendees